clamsproject/aapb-annotations/scene-recognition/readme.md

         * [`27-e`](240814-aapb-collaboration-27-e) was labeled with "challenging" images, without a fixed sampling rate (or density).
 Specifically, the annotator ran a SWT model (`20240409-093229.convnext_tiny.kfold_012` model from v4.4) with 500ms sample rate, then re-annotated some images under certain circumstances - 1) top softmax score is too low, 2) sandwiched between different labels.
     * Other version control information - none

 ## Tool Installation: Keystroke Labeler

-We use [Keystroke Labeler](https://github.com/WGBH-MLA/keystrokelabeler), an annotation tool that is developed in GBH for this project.
+We use the [Keystroke Labeler](https://github.com/WGBH-MLA/keystrokelabeler), an annotation tool that is developed in GBH for this project.
 Documentation of the tool, including explanation of inner parts and fields in the labeler can be found [in its repository](https://github.com/WGBH-MLA/keystrokelabeler/blob/main/docs/labeler_data_structure.md).
 Please refer to the tool source code repository for instructions for installation and usage.

 ![Keystroke Labeler screenshot](keystrokelabeler.png)

 ### Tool Access

 Currently, annotators are accessing the tool via web app instances locally on their personal devices or deployed on servers that Brandeis team manages.
 When deployed to remote servers, each instance is one GUID/video on its own, and once annotation is done for a video, annotators must _export_ the annotation data into csv or json file and upload to a shared cloud storage space (google drive).
 This is because the tool doesn't support save-on-server, and during the export process annotators must rename the file name to match the video GUID.

 ## Annotation Guidelines

 > [!Important]
 > Please read this explanation of the types of frames first.
 > [`Types of frames`](https://docs.google.com/document/d/1IyM_rCsCr_1XQ39j36WMX-XnVVBT4T_01j-M0eYqyDs/edit) is the guidelines for this project along with more specific instructions from this `readme.md`.

 ### Preparation

 The annotation project manager first needs to extract still images from chosen videos, using the extraction script included in the tool source code (so far all annotation is done with images sampled at 1 frame every 2 seconds).
 This intends to give some diversity to the frames extracted from the video.
 The set of frames must be then loaded into the [tool](https://github.com/WGBH-MLA/keystrokelabeler/blob/main/labeler_data_readme.md).

 ### What to Annotate

 This tool creates an annotation file that has different columns for each frame.
 For each frame, pick which category of Frame of Interest or none.
 Then choose a subtype if needed.
 Enter the needed keystrokes, including modifier key if needed.
 In [keystroke mode](https://github.com/WGBH-MLA/keystrokelabeler/tree/main#starting-and-restarting:~:text=explicitly%20defined%20categories%22.-,Modes%3A,-The%20labeler%20has), the tool will move on to the next frame.
 In editor mode, you can add a `subtype label`.

 - `seen` (bool) - This attribute describes whether the annotator/tool has annotated the frame.
 If "seen", that piece of data can be used for ML training.
 - `type label` (char) - This is which category of Frame of Interest or none.
 "No label" plus "seen" is the same as not a frame of interest.